Tough (manga)

 Tough, known in Japan as High School Exciting Story: Tough (高校鉄拳伝タフ, Kōkō Tekken-den Tough), is a Japanese martial arts manga series written and illustrated by Tetsuya Saruwatari.
 It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from 1993 to 2003, with its chapters collected in 42 tankōbon volumes.
 A sequel series, titled Tough (Latin-script title in the original release), was published in the same magazine from 2003 to 2012, with its chapters collected in 39 volumes.
 The first series was licensed in North America by Viz Media, who only published the first six volumes from 2005 to 2006.

 A three-episode original video animation (OVA) series adaptation was released in 2002, and released in North America, as Shootfighter Tekken, by Central Park Media in 2004; the third episode was only released in North America.
 A spin-off series, titled Oton, has been irregularly published across three Shueisha's magazines from 2001 to 2008, in 2009, and in 2021.
-Another series, titled Tough: Ryū wo Tsugu Otoko, started in Shueisha's Weekly Playboy in 2015.
+Another series, titled Tough: Ryū o Tsugu Otoko, was serialized in Shueisha's Weekly Playboy from 2015 to 2025.
+A fifth installment, Tough: Chapter 2, started in Weekly Playboy in 2025.